 Packing Your Pet Carrier

 When the time comes to get ready for the moving process, the last thing you'd want to pack is your bird's cage.
 First, you'll have to move your bird from its regular cage to the new carrier.
 Some airline companies suggest using an avian harness as they might insist on getting most birds out of their carrier while it is inspected.
 Remove all movable parts and hand wash them to properly pack your pet's cage.
 Clean both the cage and any accessories or toys that go inside.
 Make sure everything is dry before packing it up and be sure to wrap the pieces separately to avoid damage during transport.
 The cage and accessories for the pet should be packed in the truck last because they will be the first thing to unpack when you get to your new house.

 If you decide to travel by car and stop at a pet-friendly hotel, don't forget to pack an old sheet or a towel.
 You'll need them to protect the room's carpet by placing them under the carrier.

 Getting Used to the New Surroundings

-After your pet has been settled in for a month, it might start to show signs of stress.
+After your pet has been settled for a month, it might show signs of stress.
 This includes feather picking or a general lack of interest in playing or eating.
-Immediately seek help from a licensed vet so their condition won't lead to detrimental consequences.
+Immediately seek help from a licensed vet so their condition won't have detrimental consequences.